 If there is an overpayment on a patient's account, you have the option of holding the payment in a central location for a future visit.
-The money will appear as a flag (green highlighted and will appear on the left of the screen) to alert you that the patient has unallocated funds.
+We call it "unallocated".
+The money will appear as a flag (green highlighted and appear on the left of the screen) to alert you that the patient has unallocated funds.

-For this example, we can see that the patient has overpaid the appointment.
-The charge was $150, however the patient paid $175, resulting in a $25 overpayment or credit on the account.
+For this example, we can see that the patient has overpaid for the appointment.
+The charge was $150, however, the patient paid $175, resulting in a $25 overpayment or a credit on the account.
 We can move this $25 to their unallocated so it can be used for a future visit.

 1. To move it, just click on the radio button (small blue circle) to the right of the patient payment.
 It's highlighted in green below.